 - EXCEPTION: up to 3 "external" classes can count if student spent a year or more away from Brown.

-For an updated list of the Geographical and Chronological designation of our courses, please see this Google Sheet.
+For a list of the Geographical and Chronological designation of our courses, please see this Google Sheet.

 In 2015-16, we inaugurated a new numbering system.
 You can find the new number of an old course, and see what a newly numbered course used to be called.